-This post is by regular contributor Arlee Greenwood of Small Potatoes.
+This post is by guest contributor Arlee Greenwood of Small Potatoes.

 “We do children an enormous disservice when we assume they cannot appreciate anything beyond drive through fare and nutritionally marginal kid-targeted convenience foods.
 Our children are capable of consuming something that grew in a garden or on a tree and never saw a deep-fryer…Children deserve quality nourishment.”